MicrosoftDocs/learn/learn-pr/azure/create-azure-ad-test-environment/includes/5-summary.md

 ### Delete an Azure AD tenant

-When an tenant is deleted in Azure AD, part of Microsoft Entra, all resources in the organization are also deleted.
+When an tenant is deleted in Azure AD, all resources in the organization are also deleted.
 Prepare your organization by minimizing its associated resources before you delete.
 Only a global administrator in Azure AD can delete an Azure AD organization from the Azure portal.

 #### Prepare the tenant